TermsMet/ProjectRewind/README.md

 frontend/    HTML, CSS, Vanilla JS data/        User database

-📄 License
+📄 Disclaimer
+This project is a fan-made interface, not affiliated with or endorsed by DirecTV.
+The DirecTV-style logo and branding remain trademarks of DirecTV/AT&T, and all rights belong to their respective owners.
 Free for personal use.
-MIT license recommended (optional).
+MIT license